 But with the local scene economically it is so difficult to keep going for any venue.
 Some need to take £1,000 just to break even.

 When pubs are struggling like they are now the first thing they do is put live music on to drag a few people in.
 It might get them in but it won’t necessarily make you any money.

 We’re deciding what tracks to put on the EP.
-We’ve got around 10 match perfect songs so far, with another 2 we’re putting together now.
-So plenty to choose from, it’s really exciting times.
+We’ve got around ten match perfect songs so far, with another two we’re putting together now.
+So, plenty to choose from, it’s really exciting times.

 Check the Fist facebook page for latest gig dates.